MS Degree in Nutrition and Integrative Physiology with an Emphasis in Nutrition

 Prospective students must complete and submit the following:

-- Online application: Complete your application using Apply Yourself portal.
+- Online Application: Complete your application using the Apply Yourself portal.

-- Two letters of recommendation from individuals with either academic or professional knowledge of your capabilities, such as a faculty member, current employer, mentor, or colleague
+- Three Letters of Recommendation: Written by individuals with either academic or professional knowledge of your capabilities, such as a faculty member, current employer, mentor, or colleague.

 - Graduate Record Exam (GRE): The GRE is encouraged, but not required.